coleifer/huey/docs/consumer.rst

 1. You call a function -- huey has decorated it, which triggers a message being put into the queue.
 At this point your application returns.
-If you are using a "data store", then you will be return an :py:class:`AsyncData` object.
+If you are using a "data store", then you will be return an :py:class:`TaskResultWrapper` object.
 2. In a separate process, a worker will be listening for new messages -- one of the workers will pull down the message.
 3. The worker looks at the message and checks to see if it can be